Chart Color Schemes

 Dapto - Avondale has a typical household mix, with a lower-than-average median household size

-Family households comprise 73.3% of all households, including 29.8% couples with children, 27.9% couples without children, and 14.5% single parent families.
-Non-family households account for the remaining 26.7%, with lone person households at 24.5% and group households comprising 2.2%.
-The median household size is 2.5 people, smaller than the Rest of NSW average of 2.6.
+Family households account for 73.3% of all households, including 29.8% couples with children, 27.9% couples without children, and 14.5% single parent families.
+Non-family households constitute the remaining 26.7%, with lone person households at 24.5% and group households comprising 2.2% of the total.
+The median household size is 2.5 people, which is smaller than the Rest of NSW average of 2.6.

 Frequently Asked Questions - Households